 Once you have submitted your application via the online system, please also notify the department to which you are applying via email:

-Awards will be announced within six weeks of receipt of application.
+Awards will be announced within six weeks of the application deadline.

 If you have any questions please email the Fellowship Program Coordinator at FellowshipPrograms@doaks.org.

 - A project proposal of no more than 1,000 words that provides an overview of the project, explains its significance in your discipline, and identifies ways in which your research will complement, expand or challenge prior study in your field.
 Please describe in the statement the importance of Dumbarton Oaks library holdings or museum collections to your project.

 - Two letters of reference (posted directly by the recommender to the online application).